RKKoranteng/modern-dba-project/lessons/scrum/README.md

 ## Project Management
 Inorder to really grasp what Scrum is, we need to first understand project management.

-Project Management is the use of specific knowledge, skills, tools, and techniques to deliver something of value to people.
-A Project Manager is a person who uses project management methods to manage projects. within project management, there're two tracks that have gained alot of talk as to which one is the best fit for an organization; waterfall vs agile.
+Project management is the use of specific knowledge, skills, tools, and techniques to deliver something of value to people.
+A Project Manager is a person who uses project management methods to manage projects.
+IT project managers traditionally used a project management methodology known as 'waterfall' to manage their projects, however this methodology is no longer able to meet the unpredicatble nature of the tech sector.
+This is where 'agile' project management mentholdoy comes into the picture.
+Let's get more context between the the two management methodologies commonly found in IT; waterfall vs agile.

-### Waterfall project management
+### Waterfall
 The waterfall project management approach entails a clearly defined sequence of execution with project phases that do not advance until a phase receives final approval.
 Here're some general characteristics of waterfall:

 * teams work more independently (not required to be in continuous communication or giving reports continuously)